toddthomas/astro-api/README.md

 # Astro API

 Astro API is a proof-of-concept of a RESTful JSON API for searching the [SIMBAD](http://simbad.u-strasbg.fr/simbad/) astronomical database.
-Currently it supports searching for stars only, and filtering by constellation[^1] and limiting magnitude.
+Currently it supports searching for stars only, and filtering by limiting magnitude and constellation (with some [caveats](#Caveats)).

-[^1]: Currently, only a few constellations can be used for filtering.
-The implementation of filtering by constellation requires constellation boundary data in the form of the vertices of the polygon comprising the boundary.
-I've obtained such vertices for all constellations from the IAU at https://www.iau.org/public/themes/constellations, and the app appears to be submitting the vertices correctly to SIMBAD, but for many constellations, no results are returned.
-I thought that might be due to a limit on the number of vertices that SIMBAD can process, but it doesn't seem to be that simple.
-It may be that the vertex data I obtained isn't accurate enough.

 ## Motivation